God Provides for His People

 God provided two things: quail (a game bird that they would have been familiar with) and manna (a supernatural bread that they had never seen before).
 This teaches us that God can meet our needs in a number of ways.
 Sometimes the things He uses are like the quail — ordinary and familiar.
 They can become so familiar, in fact, that we forget that they come from God.
 Other times, He uses manna — provision that is entirely unexpected, supernatural and out-of-the-blue.
 When God creates a solution to your problem that you never could have imagined for yourself, that’s a manna moment.

 This is also a good point to talk about the quantity of what God provides for His people.
 It is never too little and never too much.
 Verse 18 says “And when they measured it by the omer, the one who gathered much did not have too much, and the one who gathered little did not have too little.
 Everyone had gathered just as much as they needed.”
 God knows your needs perfectly — even better than you do — and provides exactly the right amount to meet them.

 3) Where did God provide?

 God didn’t provide food for the Israelites in a farm or a grocery store — He provided for them in the desert.
 The desert is an unforgiving place.
 It’s difficult to survive there.
 But in providing food for His people there, God shows His power: There is no circumstance too desperate for God to come through.
 No matter what you face in life, or how long your string of bad luck, you are never out of His reach.

-Often, though, He provides by giving us just what we need to get through the day.
-This teaches us to depend on Him for everything, every day.
+Often, God provides by giving us just what we need to get through the day.
+This teaches us to depend on Him. tweet this!